blutui/dev.blutui.com/src/pages/docs/cassettes/getting-started.md

 }
 ```

-- Switch Cassettes Locally: Update the cassette attribute in your **courier.json** file to the name of the Active cassette.
+**2. Switch Cassettes Locally:** Update the cassette attribute in your **courier.json** file to the name of the Active cassette.
 Now, any changes you make and push will be applied to this new version.

-- Develop and Test: You can now develop your new site version (e.g., add Christmas-specific styles, layouts, and content) without affecting your live website.
+**3. Develop and Test:** You can now develop your new site version (e.g., add Christmas-specific styles, layouts, and content) without affecting your live website.

-- Go Live: Once you are satisfied with the new cassette, you can make it the live version of your site.
+**4. Go Live:** Once you are satisfied with the new cassette, you can make it the live version of your site.
 This is done in the Agency console by selecting the **Active cassette** from a dropdown list and clicking the **Update** button.

 {% callout type="note" %}
 The change is immediate, and your new site UI will be visible to all visitors.